 8. Given that qualifications are for life, what further training is available?

 Qualifying as an instructor, coach, leader or guide must be seen as a stage in any individual’s experience, be they a volunteer or professional, but far from the endpoint.
 Expanding their experience of working environments and participants while also maintaining their existing skills and knowledge and adding more is an ongoing process.
 As well as gaining leadership and instructional and coaching experience, there are many opportunities for continuing development within their roles, through on the job training, assessment and experience and within many institutions.
-British Canoeing Awarding Body also provide rich sources of knowledge and support.
-The four National Association Delivery Centres provide excellent communities of practice that include further training, discussion forums, advice centres etc. We recognise that there will be other groupings within various institutions (examples might include commercial overseas leader forums, military groups etc.) so again it will be for deployer to judge how well-connected instructors and technical advisers are to their peers.
+British Canoeing Awarding Body also provides rich sources of knowledge and support.
+The four National Association Delivery Centres provide excellent communities of practice that include further training, discussion forums, advice centres, etc..
+We recognise that there will be other groupings within various institutions (examples might include commercial, overseas leader forums, military groups, etc.) so again it will be for the deployer to judge how well-connected instructors and technical advisers are to their peers.

 9. Developing a person specification for instructors and advisers